dieterich-lab/ScNaST/workflow/assembly/README.md

 If running all rules, single-exon transcripts are removed from the annotation, transcript sequences are extracted using [GffRead](http://ccb.jhu.edu/software/stringtie/gff.shtml), and a [minimap2](https://lh3.github.io/minimap2/minimap2.html) index is generated (for transcriptome mapping).

-Currently no filtering is done on the BAM files prior to calling [StringTie](http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual), but it is possible to specify custom thresholds ( *e.g* isoform abundance, minimum read coverage *etc.* ), see `config.yaml`.
-Options are not checked for consistency.
+Currently no filtering is done on the BAM files prior to calling [StringTie](http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual), but it is possible to specify custom thresholds ( *e.g* isoform abundance, minimum read coverage *etc.* ), see `config.yaml` (parent directory). **Options are not checked for consistency.**

 Getting started